sjiang23/sjiang23/Introduction.md

 - 👋 Hi, I’m Senbao Jiang.
 - 👀 I’m a mathematician in industry.
 I am interested in solving real world problem by math, data science and machine learning.
 If time permitting, I am interested in harmonic analysis.
-- 🌱 I’m currently learning statistical learning and Differential Geometry on Manifold.
+- 🌱 I’m currently Differential Geometry on Manifold.
-- 💞️ I’m looking to a career in data science.
+- 💞️ I’m working at CAE/CAD industry.
 - 📫 How to reach me: email to sjiang23@hawk.iit.edu

 <!---